DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 A client plugin is simply a `GenericClient` subclass designed to implement simple events handlers, and to split their tasks in atomic subtasks to ensure consistent error reprocessing.

-{{% notice tip %}}
-Some helpers modules are available in `clients.helpers`:

-- `clients.helpers.command`: to run local commands on client's host
-- `clients.helpers.randompassword`: to generate random passwords with specific constraints
-{{% /notice %}}

 ## Requirements

 Here is a commented minimal plugin implementation that won't do anything, as it doesn't implement any event handlers yet.